 Your existing home will require a mortgage so that you can let it out.
 As you intend to let the property, you’ll need a buy-to-let mortgage.
 Your new property which you intend to live in will require a residential mortgage.
 This is how a let-to-buy would essentially work.

 If you have equity in your current property or even own it outright, you may be able to release some equity.
 This can then provide you with a deposit to help fund your new purchase.

 Depending on the let-to-buy rates you qualify for, you should be able to use your new-found rental income to cover your buy-to-let mortgage.
 You may even have some funds left over to help you with your residential mortgage.

 Applying for a let-to-buy mortgage would involve an assessment carried out by your lender.
 As you’ll be needing both a buy-to-let mortgage and a residential mortgage, you’d have to meet the criteria for each of them.

-To summarise, to qualify for a let-to-buy you will need to:
+To qualify for a let-to-buy you will need to: